Dundaga – Bishop’s Castle Dondagen

 History

-The first mention of the castle comes from 1318, although it is probably older.
-Already in 1237, these lands belonged to the bishop of Riga, who in 1245 granted income from the local Riga parish to the cathedral chapter.
-Similarly to other castles of the archbishopric, Dondagen was also occupied several times by the Teutonic army, among others in 1318, 1359 and 1383.
-Eventually, in 1434, the Riga chapter decided to sell the castle to the Courland bishopric, in whose rule the castle remained until the second half of the sixteenth century, when the last bishop of Courland, Magnus sold the castle in private hands.
-Despite of the serious damages caused by the stronghold during the Polish-Swedish wars in the first half of the 17th century, Dondagen was the residence of subsequent German noble families until 1918.
+The first mention of the castle was recorded in 1318 (“Donagungis castra”), so it must have been built at the latest at the beginning of the 14th century.
+Already in 1237, the lands on which it was situated were granted to the bishop of Riga, who in 1245 granted the income from the local parish to the cathedral chapter.
+Like other castles of the archbishopric, Dondagen was also captured by the Teutonic Knights several times, including in 1318, 1359 and 1383.
+Finally, in 1434, the chapter decided to sell the castle to the bishopric of Courland, incorporated into the Teutonic Order, in whose rule Dondagen remained until the second half of the 16th century, when the last bishop of Courland, Magnus, sold the castle into private hands.
+Despite the serious damages that the castle suffered during the Polish-Swedish wars in the first half of the 17th century, Dondagen was the residence of successive German noble families until 1918.
 During this period, the castle was repeatedly and thoroughly rebuilt.

 Architecture